AliOG1337/fg_screen_record/README.md

 # fg_screen_record
-Fiveguard Screenshot and Record Screen Command with ACE Perms
+Fiveguard Screenshot and Record Screen Command with Group Perms

 ### Changes about fix
 - Added Groups in Config for ESX